HerbertKoelman/cpp-logger/README.md

 ### What it does

-We use [Travis](https://travis-ci.com/HerbertKoelman/cpp-logger) to build and test this work.

 [cpp-logger](https://github.com/HerbertKoelman/cpp-logger) is a set of very simple classes that handles logging.
 Yes !
 I know, one more.
 And you're right.